From pros to cons and from similarities to differences, here’s everything on oil painting vs acrylic.

 When buying oil or acrylic painting, you can look for a lightfastness rating on the tube.
 The two most common lightfastness measuring scales are ASTM and Blue Wool Rating.

-ASTM rating goes from I to V, where I has the highest lightfastness and V is the least lightfast.
+ASTM rating goes from I to V, where I have the highest lightfastness and V is the least lightfast.

-And when it comes to Blue Wool Rating (1-9), 1 means that the paint has poor lightfastness and 9 has the highest.
+And when it comes to the Blue Wool Rating (1-9), 1 means that the paint has a poor lightfastness and 9 has the highest.

 You can find more info in the table below.

-No matter if you’re choosing oil or acrylics or any other type of paint for your artwork; always go for the one with excellent lightfastness.
+Whether you’re choosing oil, acrylics, or any other type of paint for your artwork; always go for the one with excellent lightfastness.

 The vibrancy of colors is going to give a zest to the painting.
 In the war between oil painting vs acrylic, choosing the right type of paint will need a careful examination of both the medium.